lynn-mercier/routine-design/nodejs/src/studio/README.md

 ### ComponentStudio.getNewImage()

-Returns a `LocalImage`, a screenshot of the component.
+Returns a screenshot of the component as a PNG object, like from [pngjs](https://www.npmjs.com/package/pngjs).

+### ComponentStudio.getOldImage()

+Returns the image saved in the `image.json` file as a PNG object, like from [pngjs](https://www.npmjs.com/package/pngjs).

 ### ComponentStudio.isSame()